Britney Spears: Which of Her Hits Did She Actually Write?

 The time Britney Spears made a hit with someone who meant a lot to her

 Spears has co-written dozens of songs over the years.
 It would take lots of time to catalog all of them.
-Here’s a look at only the songs she co-wrote that reached the top 40 of the Billboard Hot 100.
+Here’s a look at only the songs the “Piece of Me” singer co-wrote that reached the top 40 on the Billboard Hot 100.

 The musically diverse hits Britney Spears wrote afterward

-Several years passed before Spears wrote a song that reached the Billboard Hot 100.
-Then Rihanna released her smash “S&M.” The original version of “S&M” is a solo song by Rihanna but a later remix of the song features vocals from Spears.
-The later version of the song reached No. 1 on the Billboard and it features a co-writing credit from Spears.
+Several years passed before the “Oops I Did It Again” singer wrote a song that reached the Billboard Hot 100.
+Then Rihanna released her smash “S&M.” The original version of “S&M” is a solo song by Rihanna, but a later remix features vocals from Spears.
+The later version of the song reached No. 1 on the Billboard, and it features a co-writing credit from Spears.

 Spears also co-write “Work B*tch.”
 Of the hits she wrote, this is the first EDM song.
 It’s very much a product of its era, a time when EDM acts like the Swedish House Mafia, Avicci, and Krewella found chart success.
 The final hit she co-wrote, “Make Me….,” is a return to the sound of the R&B music she made earlier in her career.